wilbrodn/IoTWatsonTrainingandPredictionApp/README.md

 After completing this journey you will understand how to:

 a.
-Train VR classifier to detect an object in an image.
+Train VR classifier to detect an object in an image.<br/>
 b.
-Recognize speech using Speech To Text(EN) service of Watson.
+Recognize speech using Speech To Text(EN) service of Watson.<br/>
 c.
-User friendly interaction by playing WAV stream received by calling Text to Speech.
+User friendly interaction by playing WAV stream received by calling Text to Speech.<br/>
 d.
 Store Images on cloud using IBM Cloud Cloudant DB service. <br/>
 e.
 Leverage the IBM Cloud IoT platform. <br/>